Best Airtable Alternatives That Integrate with QuickBooks (Native & No-Code Options)

 • Bills, Expenses, Checks for payables

-• Invoices, Sales Receipts, Credit Memos for receivables
+• Invoices, Sales Receipts, and Credit Memos for receivables

 • Journal Entries for adjustments